Why These Nations Took the Lead in Criminalizing Controlling Behavior in Relationships

 Domestic violence advocates in the U.K. say the 2015 law not only gives legal recourse to sufferers of psychological abuse, but will also make it easier to hold perpetrators of physical violence accountable, by fundamentally changing the way authorities approach domestic abuse.
 Since many sufferers of physical violence also experience coercive control (a 2014 study by a London-based charity found 95 out of 100 domestic abuse survivors interviewed had experienced it, either in conjunction with physical abuse or on its own), Stark says the criminalization of controlling behavior will encourage the justice system to recognize individual acts of violence as part of a broader pattern of abuse, making them harder to dismiss and easier to prosecute.

 Some of the behaviors included in the England and Wales law – like constantly calling someone, or sending malicious comments – could be criminal outside of a relationship, under the U.K.’s anti-stalking law.
-In the U.S., too, some states’ anti-stalking laws make it possible to prosecute those behaviors if they take place after you’ve separated from your partner.
-In a relationship though, such behavior was long considered unpleasant or unhealthy – not criminal.
-“The 2015 [legislation] closes a big gap in the law,” Richards, the British lawyer, says.
+In a relationship though, such behavior was largely considered unpleasant or unhealthy – not criminal.
+“The 2015 [legislation] closes a big gap in the law,” Richards, the criminal psychologist says.

 The abuse suffered by Rachel Williams fell into that gap.
 Williams, from Newport in Wales, met her husband in 1993, and married him in 2005.
 Like Curtis, she says he initially seemed sensitive, even shy, despite being a physically imposing bodybuilder.
 But she says he became intensely controlling, calling her constantly, demanding that she keep her hair short, wear certain colors of lipstick, and avoid men in the salon where she worked.
 “Every aspect of your life gets taken from you, but so slowly that you don’t realize,” she says.
 “It becomes your normal.”
 If she didn’t do as he said, she says he would scream at her, or grab her by the throat, and hit her.
 She says he regularly threatened to kill her if she left.
 But when she said she was planing to leave, he would bombard her with apologies and intense declarations of love – a strategy some psychologists call “love bombing.”